knkov/MSA2016-WebApp/README.md

-# OpenBar
+# MSA-2016 Web App
-simple web app that finds a bar open near you
+simple web app for Module 2 - In progress